EVENTS

 Photo Exhibition Commemorating the First Anniversary of the Old Korean Legation’s Listing in the U.S. National Register of Historic Places – A Shared Korean–American Legacy: 800 Days of Restoration

-Korean Cultural Center Washington, D.C.
-(Director Jongtaek Park) and the Overseas Korean Cultural Heritage Foundation (Chairperson Junghee Kim) will co-host a special photo exhibition, A Shared KoreanAmerican Legacy: 800 Days of Restoration, from Thursday, September 4 through Friday, September 26 on the second floor of the Center.
-The event celebrates the first anniversary of the Old Korean Legation’s inclusion in the U.S. National Register of Historic Places.
+The Korean Cultural Center Washington, D.C.
+(KCCDC) under Director Jongtaek Park and the Overseas Korean Cultural Heritage Foundation under Chairperson Junghee Kim) proudly co-present A Shared Korean–American Legacy: 800 Days of Restoration, a special photo exhibition at the KCCDC September 4 - 26 celebrating the first anniversary of the Old Korean Legation’s inclusion in the U.S. National Register of Historic Places.

 Exhibition Overview

-On September 9, 2024, the Old Korean Legation was officially added to the U.S. National Register of Historic Placesan honor recognizing its historical and cultural significance.
+On September 9, 2024, the Old Korean Legation was officially added to the U.S. National Register of Historic Places—an honor recognizing its historical and cultural significance.
 Built in the late 19th century, during a pivotal era of Korean diplomacy, the Legation was the first permanent mission Korea established in a Western nation.
 For over a century, it has stood in the heart of Washington, D.C., serving as a symbolic meeting point of Korean and American history and culture.

 The restoration of this historic building began in October 2015 and continued for nearly three years, until it received final completion approval in March 2018.
-This marked the first on-site collaboration among specialists from Korea and America, covering every stagefrom design and construction to conservation and historical recreation.
+This marked the first on-site collaboration among specialists from Korea and America, covering every stage, from design and construction to conservation and historical recreation.
 More than a renovation, the project was a cultural endeavor that revived a key chapter in both nations’ shared diplomatic history, creating a bridge between the past, present, and future.

-Throughout the process, photographer Oh Hyangsuk immersed herself in the worksite, producing over 120,000 images that document the restoration in meticulous detail.
+Throughout the restoration process, photographer Oh Hyangsuk immersed herself in the worksite, producing over 120,000 images that document the restoration in meticulous detail.
 The exhibition features more than 70 carefully selected photographs, capturing the moment each beam and brick was placed, as well as the dedication and craftsmanship of the people involved.

-Praised by U.S. preservation experts for its exceptional quality, the restoration played a central role in the Legation’s addition to the National Registeran acknowledgment of its historical significance and the excellence of its conservation.
+Praised by U.S. preservation experts for its exceptional quality, the restoration played a central role in the Legation’s addition to the National Register—an acknowledgment of its historical significance and the excellence of its conservation.
 Through photographs, videos, and personal stories, the exhibition invites visitors to reflect on the meaning of restoration and the enduring power of cultural heritage.

 Oh Hyangsuk is a visual artist and street documentary photographer whose work captures the realities of contemporary society and their cultural foundations.
 Working across cities around the world, she has presented her distinctive perspective through solo exhibitions in Germany, Washington, D.C., and West Virginia.

 One of her most notable works, the Old Korean Legation Restoration Series, documents in meticulous detail the dismantling and restoration of the Legation building in Logan Circle, Washington, D.C., over a period of nearly three years from October 2015 to March 2018.
-This body of work faithfully records the technical processes of architectural restoration while offering an in-depth portrayal of the challenges facedand overcomeby the construction workers and artisans on site.
+This body of work faithfully records the technical processes of architectural restoration while offering an in-depth portrayal of the challenges faced—and overcome—by the construction workers and artisans on site.

 About the Overseas Korean Cultural Heritage Foundation